sevenfifty777/DCS_Discord_Admin_Bot/README.md

 ### ✅ Notes
    you can create this file in Discord_Admin_Bot folder manually and add UCID of player to give admin right and use in-game command or use !addadmin command: admin_ucids.txt

+   When player are banned or unbanned , it update the same list used by Discord bot, so all player are ban/uban both way

 ---

 ### 🛰️ Discord Slash Commands